garylirocks/quickrefs/azure-active-directory.markdown

 - Your own applications (register it in App Registrations)
 - On-premises applications (can be published externally via AAD Application Proxy)

+### Application management

+Delegate application creation and management permissions by using one of the following methods:

+- **Restrict who can create applications**
+  - Set these tenant-wide settings to "No":
+    - "User settings" -> "Users can register applications"
+    - "Enterprise applications" -> "User settings" -> "Users can add gallery apps to My Apps"
+    - "Enterprise applications" -> "Consent and Permissions" -> "Users can consent to applications accessing company data on their behalf"
+  - Then assign "Application Developer" role to users who need to create application registrations, (*when a user creates a new application registration, they're automatically added as the first owner, this allows the user to manage all aspects of the app reg*)
+- **Assign application owners**
+  - You can assign the owners to both application registrations and enterprise applications
+  - User and service principals can be owners of application registrations, only users can be owners of enterprise applications.
+Groups cannot be owners.
+  - If adding a gallery app creates both an application registration and an enterprise application, the user who added the app is automatically assigned as the owner of both.
+- **Use built-in roles**
+  - Application Administrator
+    - all aspects of application registration, enterprise applications, and application proxy
+    - consents to delegated permissions and application permissions, excluding Microsoft Graph
+  - Cloud Application Administrator
+    - can not manage application proxy
+  - *When a user with these either of these roles creates a new application registration, they're not automatically added as the owner*
+- **Create and assign a custom role**
+  - A custom role can be assigned at tenant scope or at the scope of a single AAD object (eg. a single application registration)

 ### API Permissions

-Microsoft identity platform implements the OAuth 2.0 authorization protocol.
+AAD implements the OAuth 2.0.
 Web-hosted resources can define a set of permissions that you use to implement functionality in smaller chunks, eg. Microsoft Graph has defined permissions like `User.ReadWrite.All`, `Mail.Read`

 Two types of permissions: